- Push notifications are the first and often most important communications channel used by apps.

 Users today have a hard time remembering what apps they even have on their device.
 Push notifications help these services deliver timely and relevant information to users, and in doing so, staying top of mind.

 A recent study showed that mobile users receive an average of 63.5 notifications per day, with most notifications coming from messaging and email applications.

 Push notifications at their core are simply a way of alerting users to information that they have opted-in to from apps and services.
 Notifications encompass nearly every possible use case and type of service, including other communications mediums like email, SMS, and VoIP.

-A key element of notifications is that users must opt-in to receiving them.
-Given the quantity of notifications most users receive, many users choose to opt-out of receiving more unless there is a compelling value to the notifications.
+A key element of push notifications is that users must opt-in to receiving them.
+Given the number of notifications most users receive, many users choose to opt-out of receiving more unless there is a compelling value to the notifications.

 Using Permission Messages prior to showing a device Permission Requests is a best practice because Permission Messages increase the likelihood users will stay subscribed to your push notifications and find value in them.
 Permission Messages do three things:

 1. Inform a user of the value of subscribing to push notifications

 2. Capture user intent with buttons like "Enable" and "No Thanks"

 3. Trigger a Permission Request, if user indicates intent.